michaelpszonka/jekyll-now/about.md

 ### More Information

-Interested in all things technogy and economics.
+Interested in all things technogy, economics, philosophy and pop culture....also crypto

 ### Contact me